Deep Neural Network Approximation Theory: Approximation of Function Classes and Metric Entropy

 We conclude by mentioning recent results bearing witness to the approximation power of deep ReLU networks in the context of PDEs.
 Specifically, it was shown in \cite{schwab-zech-2018} that deep ReLU networks can approximate very effectively certain solution families of parametric PDEs depending on a large (possibly infinite) number of parameters.
 The series of papers \cite{GrohsPDE2018,BernerPDE2018,BeckPDE2018,elbrachter2018dnn} constructs and analyzes a deep-learning-based numerical solver for Black-Scholes PDEs.

-For survey articles on approximation-theoretic aspects of neural networks, we refer the interested reader to \cite{ellacott1994aspects,pinkus1999approximation}.
-Most closely related to the framework we develop here is the recent paper by Shaham, Cloninger, and Coifman \cite{ShaCC2015provableAppDNN}, which shows that for functions that are sparse in specific wavelet frames, the best $M$-weight approximation rate (see Definition \ref{def:optimalApproximationRateNN} below) of three-layer neural networks is at least as high as the best $M$-term approximation rate in piecewise linear wavelet frames.
+For survey articles on approximation-theoretic aspects of neural networks, we refer the interested reader to \cite{ellacott1994aspects} and \cite{pinkus1999approximation} as well as the very recent \cite{devore2020neural}.
+Most closely related to the framework we develop here is the paper by Shaham, Cloninger, and Coifman \cite{ShaCC2015provableAppDNN}, which shows that for functions that are sparse in specific wavelet frames, the best $M$-weight approximation rate (see Definition \ref{def:optimalApproximationRateNN} below) of three-layer neural networks is at least as large as the best $M$-term approximation rate in piecewise linear wavelet frames.

 We begin the development of our framework with a review of a widely used theoretical foundation for deterministic lossy data compression \cite{DL93,DeVore1998nonlinear}.
 Our presentation essentially follows \cite{DONOHO1993100,grohs2015optimally}.